Convolutional Neural Network-reconstructed velocity for kinetic SZ detection

 { Universit\'{e} Paris-Saclay, CNRS, Institut d'Astrophysique Spatiale, B\^atiment 121, 91405 Orsay, France \and Instituto de Astrofísica de Canarias, E-38205 Tenerife, Spain \and University of La Laguna, E-38206 Tenerife, Spain \and ARCO (Astrophysics Research Center), Department of Natural Sciences, The Open University of Israel, 1 University Road, PO Box 808, Ra’anana 4353701, Israel \and Kapteyn Astronomical Institute, University of Groningen, PO Box 800, NL-9700 AV Groningen, the Netherlands \\ }

-\abstract {By stacking the latest 217~GHz \planck\ PR4 map at the positions of 30,431 galaxy clusters from the Wen-Han-Liu (WHL) catalog, we report the detection of the kinetic Sunyaev-Zel'dovich (kSZ) effect in galaxy clusters with a 4.9$\sigma$ significance level and beyond $3 \times R_{500}$.
-The line of sight velocities of galaxy clusters were estimated with a machine-learning approach, in which the relation between the galaxy distribution around a cluster and its line-of-sight velocity was trained through a convolutional neural network using the simulated galaxies and galaxy clusters in the Magneticum cosmological hydrodynamic simulations.
+\abstract {We report the detection of the kinetic Sunyaev-Zel'dovich (kSZ) effect in galaxy clusters with a 4.9$\sigma$ significance using the latest 217~GHz \planck\ map from data release 4.
+For the detection, we stacked the \planck\ map at the positions of 30 431 galaxy clusters from the Wen-Han-Liu (WHL) catalog.
+To align the sign of the kSZ signals, the line-of-sight velocities of galaxy clusters were estimated with a machine-learning approach, in which the relation between the galaxy distribution around a cluster and its line-of-sight velocity was trained through a convolutional neural network.
+To train our network, we used the simulated galaxies and galaxy clusters in the Magneticum cosmological hydrodynamic simulations.
 The trained model was applied to the large-scale distribution of the Sloan Digital Sky Survey galaxies to derive the line-of-sight velocities of the WHL galaxy clusters.
-Assuming a standard $\beta$ -model for the intracluster medium, we found that the gas fraction within $R_{500}$ is $f_{gas,500} = 0.09 \pm 0.02$ for the clusters with the mass of $M_{500} \sim 1.0 \times 10^{14}$ \msun.} \keywords{galaxies: clusters: general - intracluster medium - Cosmology:large-scale structure of Universe - cosmic background radiation}
+Assuming a standard $\beta$-model for the intracluster medium, we obtained the gas mass fraction in $R_{500}$ to be $f_{gas,500} = 0.09 \pm 0.02$ within the galaxy clusters with the average mass of $M_{500} \sim 1.0 \times 10^{14}$ \msun.} \keywords{galaxies: clusters: general - intracluster medium - Cosmology:large-scale structure of Universe - cosmic background radiation}